ardanlabs/gotraining/topics/data/json/README.md

 ### Exercise 1

-Convert the station data in from the Citibike statin status API from JSON to CSV.
+Convert the station data in from the Citibike station status API from JSON to CSV.
 Unmarshal the station statuses from the API and save the station ID along with corresponding integer counts to a CSV file with a header.

 [Template](exercises/template1/template1.go) |
 [Answer](exercises/exercise1/exercise1.go)